Loading map…

 NS will provide many services and communications to help new members arrive at Forest City.
-This is a supplementary guide to further reduce friction and make your arrival a stress-free one.
+This is a supplementary guide to give prospective members an idea of entry requirements, and further help reduce friction to make your arrival a stress-free one.

-Learn to clear Malaysian and Singaporean immigration efficiently, setup connectivity to coordinate with NS and your cohort, how to use local services near Network School, and more.
+Learn how to clear Malaysian and Singaporean immigration efficiently, setup connectivity to coordinate with NS and your cohort, how to use local services near NS, and more.

 Visa & Arrival Preparation

-• Make sure your passport will not expire within 6 months upon entry.
+- Make sure your passport won't expire for at least 6 months after entry.

 Arriving in Singapore (SIN) or Senai Airport (JHB)

-• NS will provide information on transportation options from SIN to Forest City.
+- NS will provide information on transportation options from SIN to Forest City if you can arrive on the first day of the month.

-• If you are arriving in JHB, use Grab to ride from there to Forest City directly.
+- If you are arriving in JHB, use Grab to ride a taxi from there to Forest City directly.

 Connectivity Before Network School